-Safeguarding records are held on CPOMS.
-Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
-Authorisation to access these records is controlled by the Principal and Designated Safeguarding Lead.
+Safeguarding records are held electronically via CPOMS Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
+Authorisation to access these records is controlled by the Principal and Designated Safeguarding Lead, information should be kept confidential.